obra/wordiest/README.md

 2. Open `Wordiest.xcodeproj`
 3. Build + run the `Wordiest` scheme

-## Assets derived from the original Android APK
+## Assets derived from the original Android release

-The public repository **must not** include the original APK.
-Some assets and data in this repo were extracted from that APK and are listed here for clarity:
+Some assets and data in this repo were extracted from the original Android version and are listed here for clarity:

 - `Wordiest/Resources/drop.mp3`
 - `Wordiest/Resources/pickup.mp3`